StarsiegePlayers/archive-ss-release/readme.txt

 We recommend that you configure Windows with at least 200mb of virtual memory before running Starsiege.

-II: OpenGL
+II: OPENGL

-Starsiege supports OpenGL on video cards that use the nVidia Riva TNT chipset.
-By the time you read this, other cards will be supported.
+Starsiege supports OpenGL on video cards that use the nVidia Riva TNT chipset, the Intel i740 chipset, and the S3 Savage3D shipset.
+By the time you read this, other cards should be supported.
 Please see www.starsiegeplayers.com for details.

 To use OpenGL on a Riva TNT based card, you must have the latest drivers.